ehsaasgrover/MedicationApp/README.md

 Below are the instructions to compile the code:

- - Clone the repository into your IDE of choice
+ - Clone the repository (https://github.com/ehsaasgrover/MedicationApp/) into your IDE of choice OR open the project within your IDE of choice
  - Open terminal within the project root and type the following:

 `npm i -g expo-cli`